etaaa/httpez/README.md

 }
 ```

-For more detailed examples, including JSON POST requests, middleware, or response parsing, please see the `examples` folder.
+For more detailed code samples covering a range of features, please see the `examples` folder.

 ## Contributing